 "We found a modest association between long-term moderate alcohol drinking and reduced risk of RA," the authors write.

-Explore further: Moderate drinking may reduce risk of rheumatoid arthritis
+Explore further: Eating fish cuts risk of rheumatoid arthritis in women

 Full Text (subscription or payment may be required)